 The GlobalEd Connector was born from this experience.
 Teachers have so much we would like to accomplish with such little time and resources.
 The students are our first priority and everything else gets pushed aside.
 We have many ideas on how to enrich their learning experience but, due to limited resources and time constraints, we often just keep everything within the confines of our walls.
 It is a very insular experience being a teacher.
 But if you ask any teacher whether they would appreciate having a resource like the GlobalEd Connector at their fingertips, all would say “absolutely.”
 The platform provides the type of enrichment they look for with limited effort and resources from their end.
 All of a sudden the walls of their classrooms disappear and their students have immediate access to the world.
 The platform facilitates working on language skills with native speakers, learning first hand about the lives of students from across the world, having debates, sharing data, starting exchanges, finding a mentor, helping a fellow teacher, sharing thoughts and ideas.
 All of this can be accomplished through the GlobalEd Connector.
 All that is needed is access to a computer, the internet, and a profile.

-In addition, teachers can capitalize on their own intellectual property.
+In addition, teachers are always looking for new and innovative ways to deliver their lessons.
 Teaching is primarily about the transfer of knowledge.
 If a teacher cannot do that, it does not matter how many degrees he/she has.
 The students will not learn.
 That is why the style and creativity put into each lesson is so important.
-Why not capitalize on that by sharing lessons in video form and making some money at the same time?

 What are the benefits?

 Making connections through a site like the GlobalEd Connector allows teachers to extend their lessons beyond the confines of their classrooms.